fgsahoward/fgsahoward.github.io/_posts/2016-11-18-Modern-Buffer-Overflows-Part3.md

 $ cat /tmp/f | /bin/sh -i 2>&1 | nc -l 127.0.0.1 1234 > /tmp/f
 ```

-The mkfifo command simply creates a named pipe, think of it sort of like
+The mkfifo command simply creates a named pipe; think of it sort of like
 creating a file that represents standard in or standard out.
 In this case, the
 named pipe can be read from and written to.
 The usage of the cat command in the
 example takes all the contents of `/tmp/f` and outputs it to standard out.
 Using